 - Included in Leesa’s One-Ten Program, one pillow will be donated for every ten sold

-- You want something designed by a medical professional.
-The full name of the pillow is Dr. Loth’s SpineAlign pillow because it created by Dr. Jason Loth, a sports chiropractor, with more than 17 years of experience in the field.
-He designed the pillow with many features to help you find your ideal neutral spinal alignment.
+- Prefer something created by a medical professional.
+The full name of this particular pillow is Dr. Loth’s SpineAlign pillow because it was designed by Dr. Jason Loth, a sports chiropractor, with more than 17 years of experience in the field.
+He reportedly designed the pillow with features intended to help sleepers find their ideal neutral spinal alignment.

-- You want to adjust your pillow.
-Each compartment/chamber within the pillow has a zipper that allows you to add or remove as much of the foam/fiber filling as you’d like.
-If you are a back sleeper you’ll want to adjust the middle section and side sleepers will want to adjust the edges (or both if you sleep in both positions).
+- Those who want to adjust the pillow.
+Each compartment/chamber within the pillow has a zipper that allows sleepers to add or remove as much of the foam/fiber filling as desired.
+Back sleepers will want to adjust the middle section and side sleepers will want to adjust the edges (or both if you sleep in both positions).

-- You want size options.
-The Leesa pillow comes in both Standard and King sizes, while the SpineAlign comes in one size.
+- Those who want size options.
+The Leesa pillow comes in both Standard and King sizes, while the SpineAlign comes in only one size at the time of this comparison.

-- You prefer the feel of latex foam.
-The Avena foam inside the Leesa pillow has similar characteristics to a traditional latex foam pillow.
-It’s got a quick response and is on the bouncier side (especially compared to down alternative).
+- People who prefer the feel of latex foam.
+The proprietary Avena foam inside the Leesa pillow has similar characteristics to a traditional latex foam pillow.
+In particular, its quick response overall bouncier/resilient feel, especially compared to a classic memory foam or a down alternative.
 It also won’t fall flat or change shape overnight.

-- You sleep on your side.
-Based on my experience with these pillows, they are both great for side sleepers.
-The outer chambers of the SpineAlign are designed just for side sleepers with their extra height and I thought the support and firmness of the Leesa pillow worked well for side sleepers, too.
+- Side sleepers.
+Based on my experience with these pillows, both are excellent and appealing options for side sleepers.
+The outer chambers of the SpineAlign are designed specifically for side sleepers and I thought the support and firmness of the Leesa pillow particularly matched the needs of a side sleeper well.

-Both pillows come with generous trial periods – 90 and 100-nights – so you can see which one might be the best fit for you.
+Both pillows come with generous trial periods – 90 and 100-nights – giving sleepers ample opportunity to discover which one is the best fit.